bobchen48/Writeups/CCNA/My CCNA Journey.md

 ***III.
 Answer Every Question***

-What makes Cisco Exams challenge is that once you answer a question, you are not allowed to go back.
+What makes Cisco Exams challenging is that once you answer a question, you are not allowed to go back.
 So it is important to try answering every question to give yourself a non-zero chance of getting a question right in the event where you are presented with a question you do not know the answer to.

 ***IV.
 Learn how to Subnet!***